 On the go

-WWs are light and small enough to fit in your pocket.
+WWs are light and small enough to fit in your purse or even your pocket.
 They are great for hiking and traveling with toddlers.

 Is it safe?

 The child’s safety has always been our first priority when designing the WW.
-For this reason, we have chosen only high quality, traceable, non-toxic, materials for each component of the WW.
-Much detail and attention has been provided within the Instructions for Use.
+For this reason, we have chosen only high quality, non-toxic, materials for each component of the WW.
 The Willa Walker meets Consumer Products Safety Commission (CPSC) safety standards.
 Used as intended, it is both safe and reliable.